FEB 04, 2026

 never mind, she’s fully zoned out now. for how efficient dating is these days, they sure take their time to let you know that you’ve been gone. how clingy.

-she still has to redo the “how to date” tutorial—here’s how you should wave to end the date early, how to pause and exit using this motion, and how to commit, should you find someone you like. there’s an awful lot of hand-holding. like some sort of disembodied martial arts instructor, cortana-siri-alexa insists that she demonstrates her mastery of every movement before letting her move on. she plays along a little reluctantly. isn’t dating supposed to be one of these instinctive human things?
+she still has to redo the “how to date” tutorial—here’s how you should wave to end the date early, how to pause and exit using this motion, and how to commit, should you find someone you like. there’s an awful lot of hand-holding. like some sort of disembodied martial arts instructor, cortana-siri-alexa insists that she demonstrate her mastery of every movement before letting her move on. it’s kind of annoying, given that she already knows how to date.

-connecting or not, she doesn’t really like this one—“social ridicule” is such a boring deepest fear—and she waves him away at the two-minute mark (in the most cortana-siri-alexa approved fashion, of course). the next couple of dates are even worse; in one, she’s rejected before she even loads in. it seems that imprinting has gotten more popular since the last time she’s dated, and maybe the matching algorithm has gotten worse, too.
+…well, it seems that this guy has no such qualms. he’s indicated an interest in moving forward before she’s even read her first word. as the dialog box whines for her attention, she buries herself in the wall of text. but try as she might, she doesn’t really like this one—“social ridicule” is such a boring deepest fear—and she waves him away at the two-minute mark (in the most cortana-siri-alexa approved fashion, of course). the next couple of dates are even shorter, even worse. in one, she’s rejected before she even loads in.

 she finds the whole process slightly mind-numbing, feeling her eyes glaze over as date after date flickers in and out of view. but hey, at least it’s better than the archaic way of doing things. her skin crawls at the thought of having to talk to someone without knowing.